Seattle Genetics trials put on hold after four patient deaths

 Three of Seattle Genetics’ early-stage clinical trials have been placed on hold after four patients died from liver damage.

-One trial was placed on a full hold by the Food and Drug Administration, and two more were placed on partial holds.
+One trial was placed on a full hold by the Food and Drug Administration, and the other two on partial holds.
 All trials use the drug vadastuximab talirine to treat acute myeloid leukemia.

 The company is investigating whether the drug being tested is related to the deaths.